CQRhinoZ/TaxiCQ/README.md

 If you have experience of TaxiBJ and BikeNYC, it will be easy for you to use.
 Cite these work when you use this dataset:

-1. Shunjie Wen, Xu Zhang, Ruixu Cao, Boming Li and Yan Li, MSSRM: A multi-embedding based self-attention spatio-temporal recurrent model for human mobility prediction.
+1. Shunjie Wen, **Xu Zhang***, Ruixu Cao, Boming Li and Yan Li, MSSRM: A multi-embedding based self-attention spatio-temporal recurrent model for human mobility prediction.
 Human-centric Computing and Information Sciences, 11(37), 1-16, 2021. (https://doi.org/10.22967/HCIS.2021.11.037)
-2. Xu Zhang, Shunjie Wen, Liang Yan, Jiangfan Feng and Ying Xia, A Hybrid-convolution Spatial-temporal Recurrent Network for Traffic Flow Prediction, The Computer Journal, 2022 (https://doi.org/10.1093/comjnl/bxac171)
+2. **Xu Zhang***, Shunjie Wen, Liang Yan, Jiangfan Feng and Ying Xia, A Hybrid-convolution Spatial-temporal Recurrent Network for Traffic Flow Prediction, The Computer Journal, 2022 (https://doi.org/10.1093/comjnl/bxac171)

 Data Description:
 1. Data type : Taxi GPS